Sanford Sports running program designs plans for all levels

 Races coming up

 The program is $90 for 12 weeks or $125 for 16 weeks.
-This includes a consultation, a personalized running plan and sessions with a running coach at Sanford POWER in Fargo or by connecting online.
+This includes a consultation, a personalized running plan and sessions with a running coach at Sanford Sports in Fargo or by connecting online.

 It’s intended for all ages and all levels with emphasis on maintaining health while improving times.